 • No player may take a second kick until all eligible team-mates have had their turn.
 The order of a team's rotation may vary in each round of kicks.

 which was later used in the MLS.
 The shootout started thirty-five yards from the goal and the player had 5 seconds to attempt a shot.
-The late great Johan Cruyff said, "This is spectacular and not as brutal as penalties."
+Johan Cruyff said, "This is spectacular and not as brutal as penalties."
 3 In a documentary in 2006 he said, "I still think in Europe they should try it."
-8 Another recently departed legend of the game, Carlos Alberto said in the same film that the NASL shootout "makes the game more emotional."
+8 Another recently departed legend of the game, Carlos Alberto, said in the same film that the NASL shootout "makes the game more emotional."
 8

 The dynamic nature of the American shootout rendered the penalty shootout as a static and clinical contest.
 MLS discarded their shootout in 1999, not because it was unpopular, but because they wanted "to bring the MLS game into accordance with how the game is played throughout the world."
 9 Former USA goalkeeper, Winston DuBose says, "They (FIFA) wanted to whip America into line with the rest of the world.
 (The NASL shootout is) unbelievably exciting.
 Can you imagine Lionel Messi against Tim Howard, or something like that?
 It would be unbelievable to see that, fantastic.
 FIFA's extremely reluctant to change and it's crazy."
 10